BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-10-01-Civil-Maps.md

 ## Tentative plan

- -the evolution of surveying (in history, and in recent times) -Lidar and photogrammetry technologies: point clouds, maps and reports -the data problem (traditional approaches)
+ - The evolution of surveying (in history, and in recent times)
+ - Lidar and photogrammetry technologies: point clouds, maps and reports
+ - The data problem (traditional approaches)
- -Civil Maps approach: AI / Machine Vision solutions -CM system architecture
+ - Civil Maps approach: AI / Machine Vision solutions
+ - CM system architecture
- -CM technical metrics (performance)
+ - CM technical metrics (performance)
- -Vision and future directions
+ - Vision and future directions